 Players may not dual roster during the season with a team from another association without a written "player release" letter from the LAHA President.
 There are restrictions on the types of teams players may be rostered on, per USA Hockey, and are subject to approval from the Pacific District Registrar.
 To obtain a player release letter, a written request must be submitted to the LAHA President for consideration.
-Not all requests are automatically granted.
-Requests that jeopardize the player's home team's ability to compete, or those requests received while the player has financial or disciplinary sanctions are not likely to be granted.
+Requests are not automatically granted.
+Requests that jeopardize the player's home team's ability to compete, or those requests received while the player has financial or disciplinary sanctions will not be granted.